 Not only should your search function be easy to use (no advanced settings or confusing dropdown menus), but it should also be accurate, fast, and relevant.
 Users don't want their searches returned with irrelevant results or pages unavailable on the server.
 Instead, they need assurance that when they type in their query, the search engine will return exactly what they're looking for—and nothing else!

 A user flow represents the steps a user will take to complete a particular task.
 If a buyer visits a real estate app, the user flow might be:

 The problem with complex user flows is that they make users do more than they need to.
 If there are unnecessary steps in your app's user flow, it can lead to frustration and confusion for users.
 The only way to avoid this is by keeping things simple.
 As a product designer, if you can't explain your app's user flow in three sentences or less, there's room for improvement!

 5 – Not Showing Adequate Photos on Property Pages

 One of the most critical elements of listing information is the photos.
-Photos help people decide whether or not they want to visit a property, and you can also use them to show the condition of a property.
-If you don’t have any photos, it looks like you’re hiding something from potential buyers.
+Photos help people decide whether or not they want to visit a property, and you can also use them to show the property's condition.
+If you don't have any photos, you're hiding something from potential buyers.

 Real Estate App Design Examples to Inspire Your Next Project